 Discover Maldives : Literature (Comics / News)

-Beneath their false airs of paradise, the Maldives have all the makings of a postcard, one of those that some will be content to pin to the wall but that others will take the trouble to turn over in order to decipher its strangely encrypted message.
-A jewel of the explorers - many of them stopped over in this vast archipelago located at a maritime crossroads - they have become a mystery for archaeologists who are trying to guess which civilizations conquered them before the conversion to Islam in the 12th century.
-But the Maldives are also jewels for linguists who are enthusiastic about their astonishing language, the fruit of a thousand influences, and an object of fantasy for certain writers who like to camp their blueberries there.
-In spite of all these outside views, the archipelago also has its own voices, although you have to listen carefully to hear them, as the wall separating visitors from the locals is not always easy to cross.
+Beneath their false airs of paradise, the Maldives have all the makings of a postcard, one that some will be content to pin to the wall, but others will take the trouble to turn over in order to decipher its strangely cryptic message.
+A treasure trove for explorers - many of whom stopped off in this vast archipelago located at a maritime crossroads - they have become a mystery for archaeologists, who are trying to guess which civilizations conquered them before their conversion to Islam in the 12th century.
+But the Maldives are also jewels for linguists, who are enthralled by their astonishing language, the fruit of a thousand influences, and an object of fantasy for certain writers who like to camp their blueberries there.
+Despite all these outsiders, the archipelago also has its own voices, although you have to strain your ears to hear them, as the wall separating visitors and natives is not always easy to cross.

 See the top 10 associated with this file: Lecture